Consensys/PEEPS/CODING-CONVENTIONS.md

 The guidelines are intended to facilitate working together not to facilitate reviews that criticize without adding value.

 Some guidelines are personal opinion.
 The idea being we make a decision once, document it, and apply it for consistency.
-Again, we can then spend more time on the interesting issues and less time discussing coding conventions :-)
+Again, we can then spend more time on the interesting issues and less time discussing coding conventions.

 # 2 General Design Philosophy